McCarthy gives Carlson access to 1/6 footage, raising alarms

 "Unfortunately, the apparent disclosure of sensitive video material is yet another example of the grave threat to the security of the American people represented by the extreme MAGA Republican majority," Jeffries, D-N.Y. said in a letter to House colleagues.

-“We believe we have secured the right to see whatever we want to see,” Carlson, who is the network’s most-watched prime-time host, said on his show Monday night.
+"We believe we have secured the right to see whatever we want to see," Carlson said on air Monday.

-It's not clear what protocols Carlson and his team are using to view the material, but he said that “access is unfettered.”

 The House committee investigating Jan.
 6 underwent an often intense process to review the tens of thousands of hours of footage as it documented its findings.